 The Fund filed with the Securities and Exchange Commission (the "Commission") a notification of intention to elect to be regulated as a business development company under the Investment Company Act on Form N-6F (File No. 814-00852) (the "Notification of Intent") on January 7, 2011, and a notification of election to be regulated as a business development company under the Investment Company Act on Form N-54A (File No. 814-00852) (the "Notification of Election") on March 27, 2011.

-In addition, the Fund has prepared and filed a registration statement on Form N-2 (File No. 333-[·]) with the Commission, including a related preliminary prospectus, for registration of the offer and sale of the Shares under the Securities Act, which registration statement was declared effective by the Commission on [], 2012.
-Such registration statement, as amended as of the Applicable Time (as defined below), including exhibits and financial statements and any prospectus supplement relating to the Shares that is filed with the Commission pursuant to Rule 497 of the Rules and Regulations ("Rule 497") and deemed part of such registration statement as of its effective date pursuant to Rule 430A of the Rules and Regulations ("Rule 430A"), and, in the event any post-effective amendment thereto or any registration statement filed pursuant to Rule 462(b) under the Securities Act (a "Rule 462(b) Registration Statement") becomes effective prior to the Closing Date (as defined below) (and, if any Additional Shares are purchased, at the Option Closing Date (as defined below)), such registration statement as so amended or such Rule 462(b) Registration Statement, as the case may be, is hereinafter referred to as the "Registration Statement."
-The preliminary prospectus, dated as of [], 2012, which was included in the Registration Statement as of the date and time it became effective under the Securities Act, is hereinafter referred to as the "Preliminary Prospectus."
-The final prospectus, dated as of [], 2012 to be filed with the Commission pursuant to Rule 497 and which shall contain the pricing and related information permitted to be omitted from the Registration Statement as of its effective date in accordance with Rule 430A (the "Rule 430A Information"), is hereinafter referred to as the "Prospectus," except that if any revised prospectus or prospectus supplement shall be provided to the Underwriters by the Fund for use in connection with the sale of the Shares which differs from the Prospectus, the term "Prospectus" shall also refer to such revised prospectus or prospectus supplement, as the case may be, from and after the time it is first provided to the Underwriters for such use.
+In addition, the Fund has prepared and filed a registration statement on Form N-2 (File No. 333-180416), which registers the offer and sale of shares of the Fund's common stock to be issued from time to time by the Fund, including the Shares.
+Such registration statement as amended, including the exhibits and schedules thereto, at the time it became effective on [May] [·], 2012, including any information deemed to be part of the registration statement as of its effective date pursuant to Rule 430C under the Securities Act, and, in the event any post-effective amendment thereto or any registration statement filed pursuant to Rule 462(b) under the Securities Act (a "Rule 462(b) Registration Statement") becomes effective prior to the Closing Date (as defined below) (and, if any Additional Shares are purchased, at the Option Closing Date (as defined below)), such registration statement as so amended or such Rule 462(b) Registration Statement."

+The prospectus, dated [ ], 2012, included in the Registration Statement at the time it became effective is hereinafter referred to as the "Base Prospectus."
+The Base Prospectus, as supplemented by the preliminary prospectus supplement, dated [ ], 2012 (the "Preliminary Prospectus Supplement"), that was used prior to the execution and delivery of this Agreement and filed pursuant to Rule 497 ("Rule 497") of the Rules and Regulations relating to the Shares is hereinafter referred to as the "Preliminary Prospectus."

+The Fund will file with the Commission in accordance with Rule 497 under the Securities Act, a final prospectus supplement containing the pricing and related information permitted to be omitted from the Preliminary Prospectus (the "Prospectus Supplement") supplementing the Base Prospectus in connection with the offer and sale of the Shares.
+The Base Prospectus, as supplemented by the Prospectus Supplement, is hereinafter referred to as the "Prospectus," except that if any revised prospectus or prospectus supplement shall be provided to the Underwriters by the Fund for use in connection with the sale of the Shares which differs from the Prospectus, the term "Prospectus" shall also refer to such revised prospectus or prospectus supplement, as the case may be, from and after the time it is first provided to the Underwriters for such use.

 All references in this underwriting agreement (this "Agreement") to the Registration Statement, the Rule 462(b) Registration Statement, a Preliminary Prospectus and the Prospectus, or any amendments or supplements to any of the foregoing shall be deemed to include any copy thereof filed with the Commission pursuant to its Electronic Data Gathering, Analysis and Retrieval System ("EDGAR") system.